onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.splitSharpEdges(a,alphaRef=30.)

+    ..
+A1.O0.D0

     Split a 1D or 2D mesh at edges sharper than alphaRef.
-    If the input grid is structured, then it returns an unstructured grid (BAR or QUAD)
+    If the input grid is structured, then it returns an unstructured grid (BAR or QUAD).

-    :param a:  initial mesh or set of grids
+    :param a: input mesh
     :type  a: [array, list of arrays] or [zone, list of zones]
     :param alphaRef: angle (in degrees) below which the mesh must be split
     :type alphaRef: float
     :return: set of unstructured grids (with no sharp edges)